To gain this qualification, you need 180 credits. There are two routes through this qualification.

 - Entrepreneurship in context (BB851)

-This module will equip you with an entrepreneurial mindset and help you learn about entrepreneurship as well as different forms of entrepreneurial practice.
+This module will equip you with an entrepreneurial mindset and help you learn about entrepreneurship and different forms of entrepreneurial practice.

 See full description Register